 Fegato alla Veneziana (finely sliced liver with gently stewed onions) is one of the most classic Venetian dishes, and even those who do not usually like liver enjoy it.
-The recipe will serve 4 and pairs very well with a creamy polenta or mashed potatoes.
+This dish pairs very well with creamy polenta or mashed potatoes.

 - 7/8 pound onions (peeled and finely sliced)

 - 3 tablespoons olive oil

 - 3 tablespoons butter (unsalted)

 - 1 to 2 tablespoons broth (or unsalted bouillon)

 - Salt and black pepper to taste

 - 1/3 cup parsley (finely minced)